Click to Skip Ahead

 For pet owners looking to bring home their own Maltipoo, choosing a reputable breeder can make a difference in determining how long your Maltipoo may live.
 Reputable breeders work to screen out any serious genetic anomalies, as well as any behavior or other health issues that can affect longevity.

-If you’ve brought home a Maltipoo and are looking into breeding it, make sure to work with a reputable breeder to make sure your pet is properly taken care of during the breeding process.
+If you’ve brought home a Maltipoo and are looking into breeding them, make sure to work with a reputable breeder to make sure your pet is properly taken care of during the breeding process.
 Females may run into a variety of issues during the breeding process, including womb infections or problems giving birth, which can shorten the lifespan of your Maltipoo.
 Consider neutering to prevent unwanted pregnancies to give your pet a long life.

 8. Healthcare